The American Orthopaedic Foot & Ankle Society offers injury prevention advice

-- Start out slowly when beginning an exercise program following a layoff period
+Start out slowly when beginning a dance or exercise program following a layoff period

-- Walk and stretch to warm up gradually before running or walking
+Walk and stretch to warm up gradually before dancing or running

-- Take the time to cool down properly after exercise
+Take the time to cool down properly after dance and exercise

-These simple measures may prevent stress fractures of the foot and ankle and allow you to achieve success with your New Year's resolution.
-For more information on stress fractures as well as resources on foot and ankle care go to the AOFAS website www.aofas.org.
+These simple measures may prevent stress fractures of the foot and ankle for dancers, athletes or those just starting a workout routine.
+For more information on stress fractures as well as resources on foot and ankle care go to the AOFAS website www.footcaremd.org.
 The site also features a surgeon referral service that makes it easy for patients to find a local orthopaedic surgeon specializing in foot and ankle care.